Hotmoka/hotmoka/README.md

 that read data from an array, but do not modify it.
 This distinction between the _read-only_ interface and the _modification_ interface is identical to what we have seen for lists in the previous sections.
 Arrays have methods `snapshot()` and `view()` as well, like lists.
-They yield `@Exported` storage arrays, both in contants time.
+They yield `@Exported` storage arrays, both in constant time.
 All constructors of the `StorageTreeArray<E>` class require to specify the immutable size of the array.
 Moreover, it is possible to specify a default value for the elements of the array, that can be explicit or given as a supplier, possibly indexed.